 The regiment was formed and instructed by Lt.
 Col. Alexander ‘that we were about drumming out a member who had behaved himself unlike a soldier.’ ….
 The prisoner, Pvt.
 James C. Robinson of Company I, was a 36 year old miner from Allentown who had been ‘disgracefully discharged’ by order of the War Department.
 Pvt.
 Robinson was marched out with martial music playing and a guard of nine men, two men on each side and five behind him at charge bayonets.
 The music then struck up with ‘Robinson Crusoe’ as the procession was marched up and down in front of the regiment, and Pvt.
 Robinson was marched out of the yard.

 Reloading then resumed.
-By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
+By that afternoon, as the 47th Pennsylvania Volunteers began their boarding of the Oriental, they were ferried to the big steamship by smaller steamers.
 The officers boarded last and, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

 Meanwhile, the body of John Boulton Young was being exhumed.
 Sent home to Sunbury on 28 January 1862, his remains were reinterred at the Sunbury Cemetery on Friday, 31 January 1862.
 Community leaders and local school children participated in the afternoon funeral procession, as did former soldiers who had completed their Three Months’ Service.
 His monument was inscribed with these words:

 He has beaten his last retreat, and will sleep peacefully